momenaboueisa/momenaboessa/README.md

 </p>
  <strong><code style="background:gray;">Full-Stack Web Developer</code></strong><br/>
 <img src="https://github.com/momenaboessa/momenaboessa/blob/main/2-min-min.png" align="right" width=25% />
-I'm an Egyptian full-stack developer and content creator building Websites that help with solving real-life problems with code
-, have good problem-solving skills, Have experience in asp .net technology, Focus on the details, I see things differently, am Interested in working on ambitious projects with positive people, Passionate about software development and creating content that helps people and give them value.<br/> you can visit my youtube channel where i publish my content "<a href='https://www.youtube.com/@momenaboessa'>Momen Aboessa<a/>".<br/>
+Dedicated full-stack web developer with a relentless commitment to ongoing learning and staying abreast of the latest technologies.
+Proficient in both front-end and back-end technologies, I excel as a collaborative team player and socially-oriented professional.
+Fueled by passion, I strive to deliver innovative solutions that optimize efficiency and elevate user experiences..<br/> you can visit my youtube channel where i publish my content "<a href='https://www.youtube.com/@momenaboessa'>Momen Aboessa<a/>".<br/>

 📫 How to reach me: momenessa594@gmail.com